c5inco/Compose-Modifiers-Playground/README.md

 Learn how to use Jetpack Compose modifiers through this interactive playground!

+- Quickly reorder, hide/show, and experiment with modifiers
+- Code is generated as you go, allowing you to copy/paste directly to Android Studio.

 The playground comes with several templates to start experimenting from.
 The tool can be found under the **Tools menu**.

 Available modifiers to use: